-If a complaint of sexual misconduct is filed through the Student Conduct Code (i.e. through the Dean of Students), the University has an obligation to review the matter to (a) determine if there is a preponderance of evidence to demonstrate a violation of the Student Conduct Code has occurred, (b) to administer appropriate sanctions, if any violation of the Student Conduct Code has occurred, and (c) to ensure that the campus community can continue to work and learn in an environment free from any form of harassment, intimidation, or violence.
-This is an administrative and not a criminal procedure.
+If a complaint of sexual misconduct is filed with the Title IX Coordinator, the University has an obligation to review the matter to (a) determine if there is a preponderance of evidence to demonstrate a violation of policy has occurred, (b) to administer appropriate sanctions, if any violation of policy has occurred, and (c) to ensure that the campus community can continue to work and learn in an environment free from any form of harassment, intimidation, or violence.
+This is an administrative procedure, not a criminal procedure.

 If a victim chooses to file a complaint through the Missoula Police Department, Missoula County Sheriff’s Office, or the UM Office of Public Safety, the process is governed by the Montana Criminal Justice Act.
 The standard of evidence necessary to move a case forward in prosecution is "beyond a reasonable doubt."
 This is a criminal procedure.

-A victim can pursue both a campus administrative complaint process as well as a criminal process through the local law enforcement.
+A victim can pursue either a campus administrative complaint process or a criminal process through the local law enforcement, or both.

 "Sexual misconduct" is a non-legal term encompassing a variety of different behaviors ranging from the most severe (violent assault) to harassment, and including exploitation.
 Using this term serves to differentiate campus processes, which are administrative and educational, from the criminal justice system, in which people are charged with crimes that carry criminal penalties.

 You can find definitions for other terms on the Definitions page.

 Can the University discipline a student for sexual misconduct even if the student is not convicted in a court of law?